 In Virginia, there are no foreseeable crimes.
 The only way to win a security case alleging that somebody should have protected them when they did not is to show that they had some sort of special relationship with that person such that they took on a specific duty to protect them in the face of known criminal activity.
 However, this does sometimes occur with common carriers, buses, and airplanes.
 In these situations, they have established that special relationship in which they have to protect them from other criminals.

 In general, in Virginia, the rule is that if a third-party causes harm through intentional criminal conduct, there is nobody to hold liable.
 It is essential that people contact an attorney as soon as possible if they believe that they have a case.
 Understanding when a case is valid and worth pursuing is difficult without experience.
 In some other cases, there may be grounds for a federal suit if someone is injured while they are incarcerated.
-As with all personal injury cases in Virginia, a plaintiff has two years to file any claim.
+As with all personal injury cases in Richmond, a plaintiff has two years to file any claim.

 Navigating a personal injury or premises liability can be very complicated, but with the help of a dedicated attorney, you may be able to discover if you have a viable complaint.
 Unfortunately, there are almost no situations where an attorney or plaintiff could establish inadequate and negligent security liability in Richmond.
 However, if there is a specific type of relationship between a defendant and plaintiff to provide a secure environment, damages may be available.